guivin/terraform-ansible-integration-101/README.md

-# terraform-ansible-integration-101
-Example to automate infrastructure with Terraform and Ansible
+# Automating Infrastructure with Terraform and Ansible Using the Ansible Provider

-This repository showcases how to seamlessly integrate Terraform and Ansible to automate infrastructure deployment on DigitalOcean.
-Terraform handles infrastructure provisioning, while Ansible manages configuration with precision.

-By leveraging the Ansible provider for Terraform, this example unifies both tools to provision and configure resources in a single, streamlined workflow, enhancing automation and efficiency.
+This repository demonstrates how to use Terraform and Ansible together to automate infrastructure deployment on DigitalOcean.
+Terraform provisions the infrastructure, and Ansible manages the configuration.
+Using the Ansible provider for Terraform, both tools work together to provision and configure resources in a single, efficient workflow.

 ## Overview